Deaadman/ItemRarities/Information/PatchNotes.md

 - Moved `VanillaRarities.json` and `LocalizationData.json` into the `Data` folder.
 - Updated all lines of code referencing the old `Localization` and `Rarities` folders.
 - Renamed `ItemRaritiesPatches.cs` to `Patches.cs`.
+- Localization now defaults to `English` if no translation is found.

 ### Fixed
 - Fixed rarities not showing for all the uncooked items within the `Cooking` UI.